duggytuxy/malicious_ip_addresses/README.md

 # Update

-Following feedback from Fortinet firewall users, I've decided to split the lists with a fixed number of 130,000 IP addresses per entry.
+For Fortinet Firewall users, you will need to fork the list and split it into 130,000 entries per file (130,000 IP addresses per file).
+In this way, you can validate it in your Threat feeds of your Fortinet Firewall.

 PS: this list will be updated every 24/48h